dmassey-cpu/Holderlins-Madness/hislegacy.md

 ## Hölderlin as a Prophet
 After salvaging Hölderlin’s late works and justifying them in nationalist terms for the German public, Norbert von Hellingrath succeeded at re-introducing the poet into intellectual discourse.
 Poets and philosophers began to draw on Hölderlin as an inspiration for their own attempts at addressing the problems they perceived in German society.
 The Austrian Expressionist poet Georg Trakl, famous for his apocalyptic descriptions of World War I, looked on Hölderlin as a great innovator in experimenting with poetic language.
 In retrospect, the poet appeared as a forefather of literary modernism.

+In 1918, a social revolution established a republic in Germany.
+In the future, while the country would pass between dictatorships and democracy, it would remain a republic.
+The political ideals of Hölderlin, which Hellingrath had pointed his audience to, attained a new significance for Germans in the republican era.
 Philosophers on both the political left and political right estimated Hölderlin as a prophet of their ideals.
 The nationalist philosopher Martin Heidegger spent the latter half of World War II lecturing on Hölderlin’s poems.
 Jewish communist intellectuals like Walter Benjamin and Theodor Adorno took Hölderlin’s love of nature and attempts at expressing natural scenes in poetic language as inspirations for their own critiques of modern capitalist civilization.

 {% include figure.html class="right" width="40%" caption="Philosopher Martin Heidegger, who spent much of his career interpreting Hölderlin's later work as a prophecy" image-path="scrollstory/images/martin-heidegger-philosopher.jpg" %}